Taylor Swift a no-show at Chiefs-Vikings game

 In June, Swift played two shows at U.S. Bank Stadium.
 She said on social media afterward that Minneapolis crowds were "some of the most generous" and that she "loved every second of it."

 In the past two games with Swift in the crowd, Kelce caught 11 passes for 95 yards and two touchdowns.
 Kelce left the Vikings game late in the first half with an ankle injury.
-His return is questionable.
+He returned in the middle of the third quarter.

 Swift's Eras Tour concert film comes to theaters Oct.
 13. She will release "1989 (Taylor's Version)" on Oct.
 27.